This is our review of the Best Flea And Tick Medicine For Dogs.

-The Capstar Fast-Acting Oral Flea Treatment for Dogs is a non-prescription (OTC) medicine and comes in pill form, and can be directly ingested or incorporated into your dog food.
+The Capstar Fast-Acting Oral Flea Treatment for Dogs is a non-prescription (OTC) medicine and comes in pill form and can be directly ingested or incorporated into your dog’s food.

-Each tablet contains a formulation of Nitenpyram, a very effective chemical substance when it comes to addressing flea infestation.
+Each tablet contains a formulation of Nitenpyram, a very effective chemical substance for addressing flea infestation.

-When this tablet is ingested by them, the chemical is released into the bloodstream and toxifies the blood for fleas, and within 30 minutes starts to work from the inside out.
+When they ingest this tablet, the chemical is released into the bloodstream and toxifies the blood for fleas, and within 30 minutes starts to work from the inside out.